-And that is exactly what we’re setting out to achieve with this round-up.
-We’ve drawn the curtains, donned our favourite indecipherable band logo t-shirt and tracked down the best metal guitars available today, whether your tastes lean towards NWOBHM, death metal or progressive metal and beyond.
+And that is exactly what we’ve set out to achieve with this round-up.
+We’ve drawn the curtains, donned our favourite indecipherable band logo t-shirt and tracked down the best guitars for metal available today, whether your tastes lean towards NWOBHM, death metal or progressive metal and beyond.
 So, get those horns up and let’s dive in.